ejasquith/vgcm/README.md

 ## Manual Testing

-At every stage during development, the code was manually tested through the in-built terminal in VSCode and through the virtual terminal that the project would eventually be run on (in order to run this without deploying the project, first enter the command `node i` then `node index.js`).
+At every stage during development, the code was manually tested through the in-built terminal in VSCode and through the virtual terminal that the project would eventually be run on (in order to run this without deploying the project, first enter the command `npm i` then `node index.js`).

 After implementation of each feature and fix, it was tested thoroughly to ensure it was bug free.